tomaustin700/MVVMCommandAnalytics/README.md

 # WPF Mvvm Base
-A very example showing how to structure a WPF Mvvm application.
+A very simple example showing how to structure a WPF Mvvm application.